bluefoxr/COINr/paper/paper.md

 COINr also allows fast import from the [COIN Tool](https://knowledge4policy.ec.europa.eu/composite-indicators/coin-tool_en) and fast export to Excel.

-For the full range of COINr features, see COINr documentation which is conveniently accessible at COINr's [**pkgdown** website](https://bluefoxr.github.io/COINr/index.html).
+For the full range of COINr features, see COINr documentation which is conveniently accessible at COINr's [website](https://bluefoxr.github.io/COINr/index.html).

 # Acknowledgements